lee-zhg/openshift-bootcamp/workshop/generatedContent/kubernetes-storage/cos-with-s3fs/README.md

 6. Now you need to add credentials.

-7. You can do this from the CLI,
+7. You can do this from the CLI, from your personal cloud account, click the Cloud Shell icon.

     ```
     ibmcloud resource service-key-create $COS_NAME-credentials Writer --instance-name $COS_NAME --parameters '{"HMAC":true}'